boilermaker-ben/Google-Sheets-NFL-Pick-Ems-and-Survivor-Pool/README.md

 - Adjust naming conventions for named ranges and weekly sheets
 - Member rename function
 - Confidence pick 'ems capability
+- Opting out of survivor competition in the Form
 - More metrics (suggestions welcome!)

 -------------------------